J-TAG/yii2-persian-datepicker/README.md

 The PureSoft Persian Date Picker
 ================================
-This extension will display a Persian datepicker.
+This extension will display a Persian date picker.

 Installation
 ------------